Riverview Hospital (Coquitlam): History

 By 1990, the decision had officially been made to reduce Riverview to a 358-bed facility, with the presumed intention of opening regional-care facilities throughout the province as stated in the Mental Health Initiative.

 In 1992, the report Listening: A Review of Riverview Hospital was published as an attempt to resolve the complaints of patients and their family members that had gone ignored for years.
 The document "emphasizes that a full assessment of patients' decision-making abilities and personal support network is necessary, and that a patient be notified and given an opportunity to object before an incapability certificate is completed."
 The new rights of patients were implemented less than a decade before the hospital was entirely shut down.
 Also in 1992, the Crease Clinic closed.

 Also in 1992, the Riverview Horticultural Centre Society was formed to preserve the remnants of the botanical garden and to advocate for John Davidson's vision of psychological therapy through horticulture.

 By the year 2002, there were 800 beds in all of Riverview.
 In 2004, it was stated that by 2007, 400 new beds would open in other areas of British Columbia for mental health services, but places and dates went unmentioned.
 Neither did the report state how many beds would be removed from Riverview.
 In 2005, the East Lawn building closed, followed by the North Lawn building in 2007, and in 2012, the last patients were moved from Centre Lawn, and Riverview Hospital closed.

 Other buildings on Riverview Hospital grounds continued as mental health facilities.
 In 2005, the city's task force on the hospital lands rejected the idea of further housing on the lands and declared that the lands and buildings should be protected and remain as a mental health facility.
 In 2009, Riverview Hospital was added to the Canadian Register of Historic Places.

 Other mental health facilities have been constructed on the Riverview grounds, the first being Connolly Lodge, which opened on March 1, 2002; Cottonwood Lodge opened a few years later, and Cypress Lodge on April 23, 2010.
 Together, these three lodges have beds for 64 patients.
 In addition, twelve cottages are still in use as transitional housing for patients from the Forensic Hospital, and the Brookside and Hillside buildings host a 35-bed residential rehabilitation and recovery program run by Coast Mental Health for patients with concurrent disorders.

-The construction of a provincially funded $101-million mental health and addiction treatment facility on the Riverview grounds, named Red Fish Healing Centre for Mental Health and Addiction, began in 2017 and was planned to open its doors in 2021.
-It is intended to provide inpatient care for 105 patients.
+The construction of a provincially funded $101-million mental health and addiction treatment facility on the Riverview grounds, named Red Fish Healing Centre for Mental Health and Addiction, began in 2017 and was planned to be completed in 2021.
+The facility, which opened on October 12, 2021, is intended to provide inpatient care for 105 patients.
 The focus of its programs were developed to deliver specialized care for adults with severe and complex mental health and addiction challenges.
+It is believed to be the first large, standalone centre dedicated to treating the concurrent disorders of mental health and addictions.